design-automation/mobius-sim-funcs/documentation/pattern.md

 If a list of two numbers is given, then they will be interpreted as `[columns, rows]`, and the number of layers is assumed to be equal to the number of rows.
 If a list of three numbers is given, then they will be interpreted as `[columns, rows, layers]`.
-  * *method:* Enum, define the way the coords will be return as lists.
+  * *method:* Enum, define the way the coords will be returned as lists: `'flat', 'rows', 'columns', 'layers'` or `'quads'`.

 **Returns:** Entities, a list of positions, or a list of lists of positions (depending on the 'method' setting).